ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 If the text is in a language not understood by the end-user, the "l" field can be used to identify the language and support translation into the end-user's preferred language.

-To reduce DNS message size the generated JSON SHOULD be as short as
+To avoid exceeding the maximum EDNS0 size {{?RFC9715}} the generated JSON values SHOULD be as short as
 possible: short domain names, concise text in the values for the "j" and "o" names, and minified JSON (that is, without spaces or line breaks between JSON elements).